hfinkel/lfort/docs/InternalsManual.rst

 Expressions and statements are one of the most fundamental constructs within a compiler, because they interact with many different parts of the AST, semantic analysis, and IR generation.
-Therefore, adding a new expression or statement kind into Clang requires some care.
-The following list details the various places in Clang where an expression or statement needs to be introduced, along with patterns to follow to ensure that the new expression or statement works well across all of the C languages.
+Therefore, adding a new expression or statement kind into LFort requires some care.
+The following list details the various places in LFort where an expression or statement needs to be introduced, along with patterns to follow to ensure that the new expression or statement works well across all of the C languages.
 We focus on expressions, but statements are similar.